-Victoria, BC is the beautiful capital city of British Columbia, Canada.
-Located on Vancouver Island, Victoria is just 90 minutes (by ferry boat) away from Vancouver, BC--making it one of the best "side trips" for travelers to Vancouver and one of the best day trips/getaways from the city.
+Victoria is the beautiful capital city of British Columbia, Canada.
+Located on Vancouver Island, Victoria is just 90 minutes (by ferry boat) away from Vancouver—making it one of the best "side trips" for travelers to Vancouver and one of the best day trips/getaways from the city.

-Victoria is a very popular destination for trips from both Vancouver, BC (in Canada) and from Seattle/Washington State (in the U.S.).
+Victoria is a very popular destination for trips from both Vancouver in Canada and from Seattle in the United States.
 It's famous for its beauty, charm, history, shopping (especially antiquing), dining, and attractions, including the world-renowned Butchart Gardens.

 01 of 14

-Victoria, BC is a unique combination of old-world charm and history, modern luxuries, and outdoor adventure.
+Victoria is a unique combination of old-world charm, modern luxuries, and outdoor adventure.
 It really is one of those "something for everyone" destinations.

 02 of 14

 Arguably the most famous attraction in Victoria, the Butchart Gardens cover 55 acres and include a Sunken Garden, Rose Garden, Japanese Garden, and an Italian Garden.

 Once a limestone quarry mined by Robert Butchart, the site was turned into a garden by Jennie Butchart (Butchart's wife) in the early 1900s, after the limestone deposits were exhausted.
 (A similar history applies to Vancouver's Queen Elizabeth Park Quarry Gardens, which were created on the site of a former basalt rock quarry.)
 In 2004, the Gardens became a National Historic Site of Canada.